syazsolo/sovereignty/README.md

 `Game Theory 🎮` is a branch of science that deals with random environments and the strategies on how best to exploit whatever.

-From Game Theory, emerged `The Prisoner's Dilemma`, which is an actual game that humans will find fun to play.
+From Game Theory, emerge `The Prisoner's Dilemma`, which is an actual game that humans will find fun to play.

 With sovereignty\_, you just follow a few steps (extra care on the docs), and then you can start playing.